janus-idp/backstage-plugins/plugins/rbac-backend/README.md

 ### Configuring conditional policies via file

 The RBAC plugin allows you to import conditional policies from an external file.
-User can defined conditional policies for roles created with help of policies-csv-file.
+User can defined conditional policies for roles created with the help of the policies-csv-file.
 Conditional policies should be defined as object sequences in the YAML format.

 You can specify the path to this configuration file in your application configuration: